kashbagare/BellyButtonBiodiversity/README.md

 # BellyButtonBiodiversity

-In this module challenge, we used our knowledge of JavaScript along with HTML and Plotly in order to create graphs from a dataset.
-We loaded the graphs onto a website and are able to filter each graph by each sample.
+Using JavaScript, HTML and Plotly to create graphs from a dataset.
+Loaded the graphs onto a website and have the ability filter each graph by each sample.